Jump to other news and events

 Stakeholder

-• Mandates requirements of or provisions for members of the Purdue University community, and provides procedures for implementation.
+• Mandates requirements of or provisions for members of the Purdue University community.

 • Has broad application throughout the Purdue University system.